evilsocket/nerve/README.md

   <a href="https://github.com/evilsocket/nerve/blob/master/LICENSE.md"><img alt="Software License" src="https://img.shields.io/badge/license-GPL3-brightgreen.svg?style=flat-square"></a>
 </p>

-**Nerve is a tool that creates stateful agents with any LLM — without writing a single line of code.** Agents created with Nerve are capable of both planning _and_ enacting step-by-step whatever actions are required to complete a user-defined task.
-This is done by dynamically updating the system prompt with new information gathered during previous actions, making the agent stateful across multiple inferences.
+- 🧑‍💻 **User-Defined Agents:** Agents are defined using a standard YAML template. _The sky is the limit!_ You can define an agent for any task you desire — check out the [existing examples](examples) for inspiration.
 - 🧠 **Automated Problem Solving:** Nerve provides a standard library of actions the agent uses autonomously to inform and enhance its performance.
 These include identifying specific goals required to complete the task, devising and revising a plan to achieve those goals, and creating and recalling memories comprised of pertinent information gleaned during previous actions.
-- 🧑‍💻 **User-Defined Agents:** Agents are defined using a standard YAML template. _The sky is the limit!_ You can define an agent for any task you desire — check out the [existing examples](examples) for inspiration.
-- 🛠️ **Universal Tool Calling:** Nerve will automatically detect if the selected model natively supports function calling.
+- 🛠️ **Simple and Universal Tool Calling:** Nerve will automatically detect if the selected model natively supports function calling.
 If not, it will provide a compatibility layer that empowers the LLM to perform function calling anyway.
 - 🤖 **Works with any LLM:** Nerve is an LLM-agnostic tool.
-- 🤝 **Multi-Agent Workflow:** Nerve allows you to define a multi-agent workflow, where each agent is responsible for a different part of the task.
+- 🤝 **Multi-Agent Workflows:** Nerve allows you to define a multi-agent workflow, where each agent is responsible for a different part of the task.
-- 💯 **Zero Code:** The project's main goal and core difference with other tools is to allow the user to instrument smart agents without writing code.
+- 💯 **Zero Code:** The project's main goal and core difference with other tools is to allow the user to instrument smart agents by writing simple YAML files.

 <p align="center">
   <img alt="Nerve" src="assets/concept.png"/>